Nancy Reagan: Later life

 Though Reagan was a controversial first lady, 56 percent of Americans had a favorable opinion of her when her husband left office on January 20, 1989, with 18 percent having an unfavorable opinion, and the balance not giving an opinion.
-Compared to fellow First Ladies when their husbands left office, Reagan's approval was higher than those of Rosalynn Carter, Hillary Clinton and Melania Trump.
-However, she was less popular than Barbara Bush and Michelle Obama, and her disapproval rating was double that of Carter's.
+Compared to fellow first ladies when their husbands left office, Reagan's approval was higher than those of Rosalynn Carter, Hillary Clinton, Melania Trump, and Jill Biden.
+However, she was less popular than Barbara Bush, Laura Bush, and Michelle Obama, and her disapproval rating was double that of Carter's.

-Upon leaving the White House, the couple returned to California, where wealthy friends purchased them a home in the wealthy East Gate Old Bel Air neighborhood of Bel Air, Los Angeles, dividing their time between Bel Air and the Reagan Ranch in Santa Barbara, California.
+Upon leaving the White House, the couple returned to California, where wealthy friends purchased them a home at 668 St. Cloud Road in the wealthy East Gate Old Bel Air neighborhood of Bel Air, Los Angeles, dividing their time between Bel Air and the Reagan Ranch in Santa Barbara, California.
 Ronald and Nancy regularly attended the Bel Air Church as well.
 After leaving Washington, Reagan made numerous public appearances, many on behalf of her husband.
 She continued to reside at the Bel Air home, where she lived with her husband until he died on June 5, 2004.

+Reagan's official White House portrait was painted by Aaron Shikler and unveiled at the White House in 1989.
+It depicts her in a red dress standing against the doors of the State Dining Room.